Amsterdam/ggw-dashboard/README.md

 A few files are retrieved from OIS to cover for missing or erroneous data in any of the API's This data is contained in the static/tmp folder

-### std - reference data

-For the maintainance for the standard deviations file please see this [Readme file](./static/tmp/README.md)

-### gebieden - Names of gebieden

-The names of the gebieden is retrieved from static/tmp/gebieden.json.
-If the name cannot be found in this document, the Gebieden API name is used.
-The gebieden.json document has been constructed on the basis of a csv file received from OIS.

 ### wijkgebied - relation between wijken en gebieden

 The gebieden API does not provide for getting wijken with in a gebied